cambridge-water-polo/cambridge-water-polo.github.io/_posts/2019-07-12-CWP-2019-Season-Information.md

 ### FAQ
 **How do I register for CWP 2019?**

 * Go to the Registration page on the CWP website.
 Follow the directions for the electronic registration.
 All parts of the form including the medical waiver and concussion awareness need to be completed and signed.
 Payment can be completed using the Fulton County Schools Online Payment process.
 The link to the online payment system is on the Registration webpage.
-Alternatively, checks can be given to Coach Hall at Cambridge High School or mailed to Coach Lee.
+That is the preferred way to make your CWP payment.
+Alternatively, checks can be given to Coach Hall at Cambridge High School or given to Coach Lee at the practices.

 <br>